Contributors

 Alyson Hasson grew up in New Brunswick, Canada, where she obtained her biology degree and a love for nature-based horror.
 Her interest in horror movies, combined with her background in biology, spurred a curiosity that led to the drafting of her own stories.
 She currently spends her days forecasting beer sales and her nights conjuring new monsters.

 Arden Hunter is an aroace agender writer, artist and performer.
 Originally from the UK, they now live and work in Jakarta, Indonesia.
 With an eclectic range of interests from the horrific to the whimsical, the theme tying all of their work together is an inexplicable and unconditional love of the ridiculous beast that is called 'human'.
-Arden has words and art hosted and upcoming with Cinnabar Moth, The Bear Creek Gazette,
+Arden has words and art hosted and upcoming with Cinnabar Moth, The Bear Creek Gazette, and MASKS Literary Magazine, among other places.
+Find them on Twitter: @hunterarden.

 Naomi Marklew is a writer based in Durham in the North East of England.
 Her work has appeared online and in print in various places, including -algia, streetcake, Selcouth Station, The Aesthetic Directory, Sledgehammer and Dear Damsels, and also in anthologies published by MumWrite, Nine Pens Press and Broken Sleep.
 She has a PhD in contemporary poetry and tweets @NaomiMarklew.
 Her website is https:// naomimarklew.wixsite.com/website.